 The city is at its most crowded with tourists during July and August when most people take their annual vacations.
 September is the “shoulder season” and is still a popular month to travel.

 However, Athens in October is mostly devoid of crowds.
-Prices are lower and getting around the city’s various museums, ruins, and historical sites is made much more pleasant.
+Prices are as much as 50 – 60% lower than during the peak season.
+Getting around the city’s various museums, ruins, and historical sites is much more pleasant.

 Greece often sees daytime temperatures as high as 35-40 degrees celsius during the summer months.
 While that may sound like perfect beach weather, sometimes it can be simply too hot to be enjoyable.